Simaxa7/How-to-crack-technical-interview/HTML-CSS-JS/html-css.md

 ## Question 34
 ### 2.11 When to use css grid and flexbox?
 Medium
-CSS Grid - you can place components along the X- and Y dimensional
+CSS Grid - you can place components along the X- and Y dimensional.
+CSS Grid focuses on precise content placement.
+Each item is a grid cell, lined up along both a horizontal and a vertical axis.
+If you want to accurately control the position of items within a layout.
+Grid allows you to create two-dimensional layouts where you can precisely place grid items into cells defined by rows and columns.

-CSS Flexbox -you can place components along only one dimensional
+CSS Flexbox -you can place components along only one the X- or Y dimensional.
+flexbox enables you to allocate space and align items flexibly.

 ---